ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 * `-t <string>`: Specify feature type in the GTF/GFF annotation to summarise the counts.
 * `-g <string>`: Specify attribute type in GTF/GFF annotation.
 This GTF/GFF determines the name of the features.

-The output file produced by `featureCounts` is a tab-delimited file that can be opened in a spreadhseet program like Excel.
+The output file produced by `featureCounts` is a tab-delimited file that can be opened in a spreadsheet program like Excel.